bvincent1/rngrngrng/book/chapter3.md

 up a chair and sat quietly while this had gone down.
 Much to his surprise Rikki's searching had taken longer than it had to hack in.
 He was about to respond to her when he paused.
 His heart was suddenly beating too loud, and he willed his ears to ignore it.
 He heard scratching coming from the door.
 He acted faster than he could talk.
-He ripped his phone from the connection, and clenched his first, around it in a desperate struggle to power it off without properly finding the button.
+He ripped his phone from the connection, and clenched his first around it in a desperate struggle to power it off without properly finding the button.
 He heard a faint squeak and then nothing from his phone, and the monitor flashed a bunch of corrupted letters, then died.
 He dived behind the far end of the couch just as the door opened, spilling light into the room.
 Arthur desperately tucked himself behind the arm of the couch and thanked god that he'd kept his hood on.